AviatrixSystems/Docs/HowTos/tgw_faq.rst

 Why should I use Aviatrix TGW Orchestrator?
 --------------------------------------------

 Aviatrix TGW Orchestrator simplifies, abstracts and extends the latest AWS TGW service.
+Aviatrix Controller makes TGW based Transit architecture deployable by overcome `TGW limitations <https://docs.aviatrix.com/HowTos/aws_network_limits.html>`_.

-- **Simplification** The Orchestrator programs and updates both VPC route tables and TGW route tables so the routes are dynamically propagated to the Spoke VPCs.
+- **Functional Completeness** Aviatrix makes AWS Transit Gateway functionally deployable.
+The Orchestrator programs and updates both VPC route tables and TGW route tables so the routes are dynamically propagated to the Spoke VPCs.
 - **Segmentation** The Orchestrator abstracts the route domain and route propagation concepts in TGW that allows you to create network segmentation by policy and intent.
+- **Scaling** Aviatrix solution overcomes TGW route limits to scale the hybrid deployment to hundreds/thousands of VPCs. .
 - **Hybrid** The Orchestrator extends the TGW capability to include Direct Connect support for connecting to on-prem datacenter.
 - **Multi Cloud Architecture** Aviatrix Controller creates and manages a multi cloud global transit architecture with a single pane of glass.